techsenger/tabpanepro/README.md

 The library provides three optional areas that can be used if needed.
 You can access these areas through the skin:

 ```
-TabPanePro tabPanePro = new TabPanePro();
+TabPanePro tabPane = new TabPanePro();
 var skin = (TabPaneProSkin) tabPane.getSkin();
 var firstArea = skin.getTabHeaderFirstArea(); // CSS: .first-area
 var stickyArea = skin.getTabHeaderStickyArea(); // CSS: .sticky-area
 var lastArea = skin.getTabHeaderLastArea(); // CSS: .last-area
 ```
-Note that these areas will rotate when the TabPane side is set to RIGHT, BOTTOM, or LEFT.
+Note that these areas will rotate when the side of the pane is set to `RIGHT`, `BOTTOM`, or `LEFT`.
 However, the library does not apply any automatic transformation or layout logic to adapt their content.
 This is intentional, as there are multiple possible layout strategies, and enforcing a single approach could cause limitations or conflicts.
 See `demo.css` for styling examples across different sides.

 The standard `TabPane` hides its tab header area when there are no tabs.
 However, this behavior is not suitable if you need to display the areas, which may contain various controls.
-To address this, use the `tabHeaderAreaPolicy` property provided by skin:
+To address this, use `TabPaneProSkin#tabHeaderAreaPolicyProperty()`:

 ```
 skin.setTabHeaderAreaPolicy(TabHeaderAreaPolicy.ALWAYS_VISIBLE);
 ```

+### Tabs Menu <a name="usage-tabs-menu"></a>

+The Tabs Menu allows quick selection of a specific tab.
+This menu is typically used when not all tabs are visible to the user.
+The library supports both custom menus and the standard menu.
+To show the standard menu, use the method `TabPaneProSkin#showTabsMenu(Node)`.
+To determine whether this menu should be shown, use `TabPaneProSkin#headersRegionOverflowedProperty()`.

 ### Tabs ScrollBar <a name="usage-tabs-scroll-bar"></a>